Kerala couple braves flood, sails in a cooking vessel to get hitched | Entertainment

 For the newlyweds-- Akash and Aishwarya-- a large aluminium vessel doubled up as some kind of a boat to transport them to the venue where the wedding was slated to take place.

+Akash said he was comfortable travelling in the vessel as it was used for transportation in the Kuttanad area, as this region is also called, where he had grown up.

+During the 2018 floods, this cooking vessel had seen extensive use as a mode of rescuing and transporting those stuck in their homes.

-Entering wedlock in a flooded hall at Thalavady here adjacent to a nearby temple, where they were scheduled to get married initially and which too was filled with water, the couple were joined by a small group of relatives.
+Entering wedlock in a flooded hall adjacent to the temple the couple were joined by a small group of relatives.

 The couple told reporters -- who were covering the rising water levels in the district and had arrived at the hall after hearing about the nuptials -- that due to Covid-19 they had kept the invitees to the minimum.